 At its meeting on 23 July 2012, the DSB established a single panel pursuant to Article 9.1 of the DSU to examine this dispute, DS431 and DS432.
 Brazil, Canada, Colombia, the European Union, India, Korea, Norway, Oman, Saudi Arabia, Chinese Taipei, the United States and Viet Nam reserved their third party rights.
-Subsequently, Argentina, Australia, Indonesia, Peru, Russia and Turkey reserved their third party rights.
+Subsequently, Argentina, Australia, Indonesia, Peru, the Russian Federation and Turkey reserved their third party rights.
 On 12 September 2012, the United States, the European Union and Japan requested the Director-General to compose the panel.
 On 24 September 2012, the Director-General composed the panel.
 On 22 March 2013, the Chair of the panel informed the DSB that the panel expects to issue its final report to the parties by 21 November 2013, in accordance with the timetable adopted after consultation with the parties.

 Summary of key findings

 This dispute concerns Chinese export restrictions on rare earths, tungsten, and molybdenum.
 These are raw materials used in the production of various kinds of electronic goods.
 China argued that the restrictions are related to the conservation of its exhaustible natural resources, and necessary to reduce pollution caused by mining.
 The complainants disagreed, arguing that the restrictions are designed to provide Chinese industries that produce downstream goods with protected access to the subject materials.